Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - If the complaint cannot be resolved through mutual consultation, a dispute arises that is subject to the dispute resolution procedure.

-- In case of complaints, a consumer must first contact the entrepreneur.
+- In case of complaints, a consumer should first contact the entrepreneur.
 It is also possible to submit complaints via the European ODR platform (http://ec.europa.eu/odr).

 Article 15 – Disputes